MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-monitor.md

 ---
-title: Monitor and troubleshoot DCR data collection in Azure Monitor
+title: Monitor DCR data collection in Azure Monitor
-description: Configure log collection for monitoring and troubleshooting of DCR-based data collection in Azure Monitor. ms.topic: conceptual
+description: Configure log collection for monitoring of DCR-based data collection in Azure Monitor. ms.topic: conceptual
 author: bwren
 ms.author: bwren
 ms.date: 03/01/2024
 ---

-# Monitor and troubleshoot DCR data collection in Azure Monitor
+# Monitor DCR data collection in Azure Monitor
 This article provides detailed metrics and logs that you can use to monitor performance and troubleshoot any issues related to data collection in Azure Monitor.
 This telemetry is currently available for data collection scenarios defined by a [data collection rules (DCR)](./data-collection-rule-overview.md) such as Azure Monitor agent and Logs ingestion API.

 > [!IMPORTANT]